Ross Wallace: International career

 Between 2002 and 2006, Wallace represented Scotland, playing from U18 and Scotland U21.

 In November 2007, Wallace was called up to the Scotland B team squad for the first time.
 He made his B team debut, starting the whole game, in a 1–1 draw against Republic of Ireland B team on 20 November 2007.
 Throughout his football career, Wallace made statements that moving to new clubs and performances would benefited his hopes of getting a call–up from the Scotland national team.

 There were public calls from teammates and managers to convince the national team to call him to the squad, but was overlooked instead.
 With the exception in October when he was called up to the national team squad.
 Wallace made one full international appearance for Scotland, in a friendly match with Japan on 10 October 2009.

 Post-playing career

 Following his release by St. Mirren, Wallace retired from professional football.
 He previously announced his intention to move to coaching once his playing days is over.
 In March 2021, Wallace re–joined Burnley as club's youth development.

 In December 2023, he returned to Fleetwood Town as first-team coach.

+In February 2026, he became the interim manager of Burnley FC Women.